 There’s a good chance that your customers learned about you online, through social media, or checked out your website before heading to your location.
-According to Retail Dive, 87% of consumers research products via the web before buying, and 46% of shoppers say they prefer to buy in a physical location.
+According to the Google survey, 59% of shoppers said they searched online before buying to ensure they were making the best possible choice.
 If customers don’t find your digital presence, they may not know you exist.

 Physical stores also offer a way for digital-first businesses to stand out in the marketplace and attract new consumers.
-A growing number of digital-native brands like Warby Parker, Third Love, and Untuckit have recently opened physical locations.
+Even Amazon has got in on the act, recently opening its first non-food shop in the UK.
 The trend comes as a number of online, direct-to-consumer brands have grown and flooded the market.
 A physical site provides an online retailer with an additional way to interact with consumers, bringing a website to life.
 The strategy can also drive sales online due to improved brand awareness.

 Physical locations can also be helpful for sectors that have a high return rate, such as clothing.
-According to Oracle’s “Retail in 4D” study, 73% of consumers surveyed want to return online purchases to a retail store.
+According to Oracle’s “Retail in 4D” study in the US, 73% of consumers surveyed want to return online purchases to a retail store.
 While no retailer loves returns, allowing customers to shop and return how they like can improve brand loyalty.
 And while the customer is in the store, sales associates have an opportunity to upsell or cross-sell, retaining the revenue.

 How to Adopt a Digital-first Business Model

 You can also implement a “try before you buy” service, also called reserve online, pick up in-store (ROPIS).
 Customers browse items online and have them set aside until they come to the store to try them, creating a digital-first experience.
-This personalized service saves the customer time and ensures the product they want will be there when they arrive.
-ROPIS is different from BOPIS (buy online, pick up in-store) because it doesn’t require an upfront payment.
+This personalised service saves the customer time and ensures the product they want will be there when they arrive.
+ROPIS is different from click and collect because it doesn’t require an upfront payment.
 It offers an upsell opportunity since the customer interacts with the associate before completing the transaction, and reduces the risk of returns.

 Digital-first Payment Strategies